 - Communicate.
 Continue to maintain good communication between you and your property manager.
 If problems arise, notify them immediately and do your best to make sure there is always a written record of any communication between you and your property manager.

-- Be respectful.
-Be respectful of your property manager; be respectful of the other residents and be respectful of the property itself.
+- Be respectful of your property manager, be respectful of the other residents, and be respectful of the property itself.

-- Be reasonable when it comes to requests that you make of the property manager.
+- You should be reasonable when it comes to requests that you make of the property manager.
 If a repair does need to be made, understand that it can take a little time for things to get done and expect a reasonable time-frame for completion.
 At Real Property Management, all of our Maintenance requests are submitted via an online form.
-This allows for clear communication between the property manager, the tenant and the landlord that the repairs will be made in a timely manner.
+This allows for clear communication between the property manager, the tenant and the landlord.

-Following these tips will go a long way in building a strong relationship between you and your property manager in Toronto.
+Following these tips will go a long way in building a strong relationship between.
 At Real Property Management, we bring more than 20 years of experience in property management to our clients.
 If you are searching for a home to rent, give us a call, we are committed to helping you find the perfect home for you and your family.